zspitz/activex-js-helpers/README.md

   var wdApp = new ActiveXObject('Word.Application');

-  //using a function expression, without a special name ActiveXObject.on(wdApp, 'Quit', [], function() {
+  //using a function expression, without a special name ActiveXObject.on(wdApp, 'Quit', function() {
     window.alert('Application quit');

     //`this` binding
     window.alert(this.Version);
   });

-  //all the parameters wrapped into a single `params` object
+  //when the event is defined as passing parameters, the parameters are wrapped into a single object
+  //the object is passed into the final event handler
-  //AFAIK there is no way to determine the event's parameters at runtime, so they must be passed in ActiveXObject.on(wdApp, 'DocumentBeforeSave', ['Doc','SaveAsUI','Cancel'], function (params) {
+  //AFAIK there is no way to determine the parameters at runtime, so the names must be passed in at registration ActiveXObject.on(wdApp, 'DocumentBeforeSave', ['Doc','SaveAsUI','Cancel'], function (params) {
     //changes to the `params` object are propagated back to the internal handler params.SaveAsUI = false;